gdlc/STAT_COMP/INCLASS/INCLASS_6.md

 [2] When the number of iterations exceeds `maxIter`, output `NA` to show that the algorithm does not converge given the current configuration.

+[3] Store the history of the trained parameters in a matrix.
+Store the initial value.
+When checking the tolerance in each iteration, firstly store the parameters and then check the tolerance.